-If you’re just out of college and ready to find a job, but worried about your lack of experience, don’t fret — there are lots of entry-level jobs out there for fresh employees.
+If you’re just out of college and ready to find a job but are worried about your lack of experience, or you’re making a career transition and don’t know which types of jobs you are qualified for, don’t fret — there are lots of entry-level jobs out there that anyone can do.
 Many of these jobs offer training, and a learning curve is expected as you gain experience.
 Better yet, many of them are also remote.

 1. Customer Service Representative